javabr/anypoint-cli-docker-images/README.md

 This is an easy way to run anypoint-cli and anypoint-cli-v4 side by side without messing with your Node and NPM installs.

+## requirements
-You will need docker installed in order to run the the containers: https://docs.docker.com/engine/install/
+You will need docker installed in order to run the container images: https://docs.docker.com/engine/install/

 ## how to use it: